Deep networks learn to parse uniform-depth context-free languages from local statistics: Iterative learning algorithm

-This subsection collects useful results about the scales of various statistics of data generated by the varying-tree RHM in the asymptotic vocabulary size limit.
-Let $\pi\in\Delta^{v-1}$ be the distribution of the root $X^{(0)}$.
-For a fixed leaf $i$, and levels $\ell=1,\dots,L$, let $s_\ell(i)$ be the arity of the $\ell$-th step along the root-to-leaf path.
-The parent-to-child transition matrices are (probability of the $s$-th child given the parent)
+This subsection collects useful results on the scales of various statistics for data generated by the Varying-Tree RHM in the asymptotic vocabulary size limit.
+We focus in particular on properties that are asymptotically independent of the specific realisation of the random production rules.